xvaara/graphile-starter-nuxt-urql/README.md

 For information about Nuxt look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 Original [Graphile starter](https://github.com/graphile/starter) is build using Next.js and express.
-This is a fork to use Nuxt, Nuxt UI and URQL.
+This is a fork to use Nuxt, Nuxt UI and Apollo Client.
 ## NOT FOR BEGINNERS

 We do not advise that you build your own projects on top of this project until